Britney Spears Compares Father to a Sex Trafficker in Fiery Testimony

 Britney Spears Compares Her Father to a Sex Trafficker, Asks to End Conservatorship

-The pop star testified before a court on Wednesday and gave a heartbreaking, detailed account of her life under conservatorship: “I want the public to hear me.”
+The pop star testified on Wednesday and gave a heartbreaking, detailed account of her life under an “abusive” conservatorship: “I want the public to hear me.”

 Britney Spears is not holding back.
 On Wednesday, the pop star testified before the Los Angeles court about the conservatorship that has ruled her life and finances since 2008.
 For a moment, it appeared the hearing might be delayed; last year, Zoombombers derailed a Spears hearing, and this year the court’s audio feed crashed as countless fans flooded the site.
 Soon enough, however, it was Spears’ chance to speak, and her fiery message was both heart-rending and shocking as she asked to end her conservatorship.